LeonSering/focus_region/README.md

 5. Choose an area size.
 Everything outside of the area is fixed.
 So distortions only happen in the area without the focus region.

-6. Click on "Compute" to start the "focus map"-computation with CPLEX.
+6. Click on "Compute" to start the "focus region"-computation with CPLEX.

 #### More options